Auburn hires Liberty's Hugh Freeze, who's coming back to SEC

 AP College Football Writer

-Auburn is hiring Liberty coach Hugh Freeze to take over the football program, more than five years after his resignation from SEC West rival Mississippi amid both personal and NCAA scandals.
+Auburn is bringing Hugh Freeze back to the Southeastern Conference as head coach of the Tigers, more than five years after his resignation from SEC West rival Mississippi amid both personal and NCAA scandals.

-Auburn athletic director John Cohen, who was hired on Oct.
-31, announced the move on Monday.
+Auburn athletic director John Cohen announced on Monday the hiring of Freeze, who spent the last four seasons as coach at Liberty.

-“After a thoughtful, thorough and well-vetted search, we ended where we started, with Hugh Freeze,” Cohen said.
+“After a thoughtful, thorough and well-vetted search, we ended where we started, with Hugh Freeze,” Cohen said in a statement.
 “Of all the candidates we considered, Hugh was the best fit.
 Fit has several meanings, but the most important factors were student-athlete development, football strategy, recruiting and SEC experience.”

-Freeze replaces Bryan Harsin, who was fired on Oct.
-31 after going 9-12 in less than two seasons at a proud program that has fallen on hard times.
+Cohen was hired Oct.
+31, the same day Auburn fired coach Bryan Harsin after he went 9-12 in less than two seasons at a proud program that has fallen on hard times.

 Freeze called Auburn “one of the preeminent programs in college football.”
 His daughter, Jordan, attended Auburn and lives in the area.